Jake1Egelberg/DEAR/README.txt

 INSTALLATION INSTRUCTIONS:

-1) Download this RNAseqV2-main folder onto your hardrive (C:).
+1) Download this DEAR-main folder onto your hardrive (C:).

 *If you do not have a C: file path, edit the 0INSTALLATION.bat file above in a text editor to the file path availible.